igorkf/Maize_GxE_Prediction/README.md

 ./run_cv_gblup_models.sh
 ```

-Some files in `output` will be big (+6GB), particularly the Kronecker files, so you might want to exclude them later.
+Some files in `output` will be big, particularly the Kronecker files, so you might want to exclude them later.

 ### If running in a cluster
 We used SLURM to schedule the jobs.
 To run all the jobs do: